-4.9.9.
+4.9.6.8.
 Simulation Resuming

-Once it is possible to interrupt a simulation execution with the breakpoint scheduling system it is possible to resume the paused simulation and continue with the simulation chain keeping the same settings as the previous run.
+Once a simulation execution is interrupted with the breakpoint scheduling system it is possible to resume the paused simulation and continue with the simulation chain keeping the same settings as the previous run.

 Users can also resume aborted or failed simulations taking into account that the simulation chain will start in the last successfully run module.